 An LPTR in CM is usually a segment.offset.
 If a CM LPTR refers to data, then the segment number is the DST number of the addressed data segment, and the offset is the CM word offset from the beginning of the segment.
 If a CM LPTR refers to code, there are many possible interpretations of the segment number, and without additional information the LPTR is ambiguous.
 It is for this reason that the additional long pointer types exist.
 Their purpose is to differentiate LPTRs.
 Most users who work with CM code are probably familiar with the logical code segment numbers assigned by the Segmenter.
-The Segmenter's -PREP command assigns logical code segment numbers to program file segments, while the -ADDSL command assigns logical code segment numbers to SL file segments.
-These segment numbers always begin with zero (0) in each program or SL file.
+The Segmenter's -PREP command assigns logical code segment numbers to program file segments, while the -ADDSL command assigns logical code segment numbers to SL file.
 System Debug allows users to refer to loaded CM code using these logical code segment numbers through use of the following logical code pointer types: